 Bishop Eddie Long, Controversial Megachurch Pastor, Dies At 63

 Bishop Eddie Long, the controversial megachurch leader who fell from grace after he was accused of sexually coercing four young male congregants, has died.
-He was at 63.
+He was 63.

 Long's death was confirmed in a statement by the New Birth Missionary Baptist Church and reported by multiple news outlets.